 Growing overall student engagement for STEM and STEAM can happen through innovative teaching practices.
 It’s not enough to fill student schedules with STEM or STEAM classes or increase testing and rigor.
 Driving interest in STEM or STEAM means making them interesting and appealing to our nation’s kids.
 And dispelling math and science stereotypes will go a long way to addressing STEM’s optics problem.

 As Concordia continues the race to improve our nation’s performance in those subject areas and prepare students for 21st-century careers, we’d love to hear your thoughts on STEM and STEAM.
-Connect with Concordia on Facebook now, or learn more about the online MEd programs by clicking below!
+Connect with Concordia on Facebook now or shoot an email over to firstname.lastname@example.org.

 Jennifer L.M.
 Gunn spent 10 years in newspaper and magazine publishing before moving to public education.
 She is a curriculum designer, teaching coach, and high school educator in New York City.
 She is also cofounder of the annual EDxEDNYC Education Conference for teacher-led innovation, and regularly presents at conferences on the topics of adolescent literacy, leadership, and education innovation.Tags: STEAM